fallen-icarus/cardano-options/README.md

     - The input must be spent using the `ExecuteContract` spending redeemer.
     - The input must have an `ActiveDatum`.
     - The input must have the required active beacons.
-    - The contract's expiration must be >= invalid-hereafter of this transaction.
+    - The contract's expiration must be >= `invalid-hereafter` of this transaction.
     - Both the Lock and Key NFTs for this contract must be burned.
     - All other active beacons attached to the contract must also be burned.
     - There must be a corresponding ask payment output with the following characteristics:
         - It must be locked at the payment address specified by the contract
-        - It must contain the `contractDeposit` amount of ada + the required amount of the `askAsset` which is determined by the `strikePrice`
+        - It must contain the `contractDeposit` amount of ada + the required amount of the `askAsset` which is determined by the `strikePrice` and `offerQuantity`
         - It must contain an inline `PaymentDatum` with the active beacon policy id as the `CurrencySymbol` and the new contract's Contract ID beacon token name as the `TokenName`
 - The active beacon smart contract cannot mint/burn any extra active beacons.

-The invalid-hereafter flag is used to prove that the expiration time has not actually passed.
+The `invalid-hereafter` flag is used to prove that the expiration time has not actually passed.
 When executing multiple contracts, this flag should be set to the earliest expiration time.

 A user is able to execute multiple contracts in a given transaction as long as they control all the